ablucher/Workshop_ReproduciblePaper/README.md

 ## Configuration for Binder
 We need to include two additional files in our repository to get set up for binder.

-# runtime.txt
+### runtime.txt
-This file is where we specify our R environment (R version) using the following syntax: r-YYYY-MM-DD
+The [runtime.txt](https://github.com/ablucher/Workshop_ReproduciblePaper/blob/master/runtime.txt) file is where we specify our R environment (R version) using the following syntax:

+r-YYYY-MM-DD

-# install.R
+### install.R
-This file is where we specify all our packages need to run our R markdown.
+The [install.R](https://github.com/ablucher/Workshop_ReproduciblePaper/blob/master/install.R) is where we specify all our packages need to run our R markdown.
 For instance, here we need 'knitr', 'rmarkdown', 'dplyr', 'ggplot2' and 'here'.